-As of the date of approval of the Condensed Interim Financial Statements, the Partnership operates in the energy sector and mainly engages in the exploration, development, production and marketing of natural gas, condensate and oil in Israel and in Cyprus, as well as in the promotion of various natural gas-based projects, with the aim of increasing the volume of sales of the natural gas produced by the Partnership.
-At the same time, the Partnership is examining business opportunities for exploration, development, production and marketing of natural gas, condensate and oil in other countries, and is also considering and promoting possible investments in renewable energy projects, in the context of the collaboration with Enlight Renewable Energy Ltd., and is further examining options for entering the hydrogen sector, including blue hydrogen which is produced from natural gas and may constitute a low-carbon substitute for energy consumers.
+As of the report approval date, the Partnership operates in the energy sector and mainly engages in the exploration, development, production and marketing of natural gas, condensate and oil in Israel, Cyprus and Morocco, as well as in the promotion of various natural gas-based projects, with the aim of increasing the volume of sales of the natural gas produced by the Partnership.
+At the same time, the Partnership is examining business opportunities for exploration, development, production and marketing of natural gas, condensate and oil in other countries, and is also considering and promoting possible investments in renewable energy projects, in the context of the collaboration with Enlight Renewable Energy Ltd.1, and is further examining options for entering the hydrogen sector, including blue hydrogen which is produced from natural gas and may constitute a low-carbon substitute for energy consumers.